What if “it” all worked out better than you ever imagined? Can you consider that possibility? Many cannot.

 - What is the smallest baby step that I could take now to begin to make the best case scenario a reality?
 Take that tiny step to build confidence and courage.
 Allow the best case scenario to emerge organically without force one step at a time.
 This is how I work with entrepreneurs and horses.
 I guarantee that amazing things can happen if you’re consistently persistent with taking tiny baby steps over time.

 Most of all, enjoy the journey.
 Explore, experiment and discover.
 Give yourself some grace.
 One thing I know for sure, you can always reinvent yourself.
-My new ex-racehorse Lemon Squeezy is reinventing himself for a new career – if you’d like, join us and witness his transformation in our new program, Reinvention in the Round.
 Good luck!